ImagineSocialGit/engage-core/docs/config-templates/README.md

 ## Core authoring rules

 - Messaging configs own reusable message copy and delivery-template metadata only.
+- Messaging-owned delivery consolidation may compose compatible consent acknowledgements into a lifecycle message; it must preserve intent/consent provenance and standalone fallback behavior.
 - Every list-based Messaging definition must declare a stable explicit `key`.
 The synced `MessageTemplatePreset.key` derives from that explicit identity rather than list position. `source_config_path` remains provenance/debug location, not durable template identity.
 - Reusable Messaging templates must not own business timing, lifecycle conditions, sequencing, dependencies, enablement, or module-specific skip behavior.
 - Owning modules resolve their own behavior and use `ResolvedMessageDispatchBuilder` to produce a normalized `ResolvedMessageDispatch` with an exact `send_at`.